What is Air Passenger Duty

 It is also pointed out that since its introduction, Airline Passenger Duty has not negatively impacted on the growth of the aviation sector, with the sector having seen an average growth rate of 5% over the past 40 years.

 Environmental campaigners have further suggested that air passenger duty should be increased to offset the environmental impact of aviation.
-Every year, air pollution around Heathrow, the UK’s busiest airport, continues to breach legal limits.
+Air pollution around Heathrow, the UK’s busiest airport, has regularly breached legal limits.

 Over the years, there have also been persistent appeals for air passenger duty to be charged on the aircraft itself – a ‘per plane approach’ – rather than the passengers within it.
 It is claimed that the emissions from an aircraft are significant, regardless of how many passengers are inside the plane.